 Programs: KJZZ 91.5 FM is a listener-supported public radio station broadcasting to the Phoenix metropolitan area.
 As the NPR member station for the region, KJZZ features a mix of local, national, and world news, classic jazz and blues at night, and entertaining weekend shows.
 The station is licensed to the Maricopa Community Colleges.

 K-BACH 89.5 FM is a listener-supported public radio station broadcasting to the Phoenix metropolitan area.
 K-BACH is the only radio station in Phoenix that plays classical music 24/7, reaching listeners around the world who stream K-BACH online.
 The station is licensed to the Maricopa Community Colleges and Arizona State University.

-KJZZ also operates SPOT 127, two youth media centers that empower low-income and at-risk teens to find their voice and engage with their communities through audio, photo, and video storytelling.
-SPOT 127 provides teens in Phoenix and Tempe the opportunity to learn digital media skills during after-school hours at locations in Maryvale and Tempe.
+SPOT 127 is an award-winning youth media center that empowers low-income and at-risk teens to find their voices and engage with their communities through audio, photo, and video storytelling.
+SPOT 127 allows teens to learn digital media skills during after-school hours at locations in Maryvale and Tempe.